 Here are a few fundraising ideas to consider if you want to create a more complex, more versatile giving experience for attendees:

 - Branded merchandise.
-T-shirts, mugs, headphones with the logo of your organization; these can all provide an additional incentive for guests to spend money to support your cause.
+T-shirts, mugs, headphones with the logo of your organization; can all provide an additional incentive for guests to spend money to support your cause.

 - Add a raffle.
 It will not only make the event more interactive and more exciting, but you’ll get to raise more money from selling raffle tickets.